stc/face-tracking-p5js/README.md

 _fig.
 4: Sentiment Analysis_

 ### Folder Structure
 Each example includes media files (sounds, animated gifs, images etc).
 The 'libs' folder contains the necessary js libraries and the pre-trained face traclking models.

+### Workshop Schedule
+See the [wiki](https://github.com/stc/face-tracking-p5js/wiki/Schedule) for detailed workshop schedule and the specific tasks we are dealing with during the session.
+Durations of the parts may vary depending on the knowledge and insterest of the participants.

 (c) 2018 Agoston Nagy / gpl v3